$L_0$ Isotonic Regression With Secondary Objectives: Isotonic Regression with Hamming Distance Penalty

+The primary difference between Theorem \ref{thm:penaltyinfty} a) and b) is the technique used to determine the minimum \terr~ needed to achieve $|C(g(i))|=i$.
+For both we first determine $\Delta_0(f)$ via the relevant regression algorithm.
+We also sort points by their \terr~ value.

+\textit{Proof of a):}~ For the linear order find an optimal $L_\infty$ regression $h$.
+Then start with an empty linear order and add points one at a time, keeping them ordered by their order in $V$.
+After each insertion we determine the size of the longest increasing sequence, and when this value changes from $i-1$ to $i$ we record the \terr~ where this occurred.
+After all points have been added we determine the optimal $i$ value, create a linear order of all points with \terr~ $\leq$ the \terr~ needed to obtain this, find a maximum length nondecreasing subsequence $C$ and trim $h$ to this.
+Note that we could have started by immediately inserting all points $v$ where $\trimerr{v} \leq ||f-e||_\infty$.

-A randomized algorithm in~\cite{LIS_SublinApproxDyn1D_20} for the fully dynamic problem takes $\tilde{\Theta}(n^{1.8})$ time but has a tiny chance of producing an incorrect answer.
-In our case we only do insertions and don't need to produce an LIS every step, just determine its length, so it is likely that an exact algorithm taking $o(n^2)$ time exists.
-This would immediately improve the time to find an optimal $||f\!-\!g||_\infty + \alpha ||f\!-\!g||_0$ isotonic regression.
+Sorting the vertices by their \terr~ and inserting them one at a time and determining the longest increasing subsequence is called the \textit{dynamic longest increasing subsequence} problem and has been studied by several authors~\cite{LIS_SublinApproxMultidim,LIS_SublinApproxPosets,LIS_SublinApproxDyn1D_21v2} in the more difficult setting where there can be deletions as well as insertions.
+When there are only insertions a $\Theta(nk \log(n/k))$ algorithm appears in \cite{LIS_ExactDyn1D_13}.
+A randomized algorithm in~\cite{LIS_SublinApproxDyn1D_21v2} for the fully dynamic problem takes $\tilde{\Theta}(n^{5/3})$ time but has a very small chance of producing an incorrect answer (note that they call this exact though it is not always correct).
+Here we only do insertions and don't need to produce an LIS every step, just determine its length, so it is likely that an exact algorithm taking $o(n^2)$ time exists.
+This would immediately improve the time for a).

+\textit{Proof of b):~} Insert the points into the violator graph where for any points not currently inserted we set their minimum flow requirement to 0.
+We determine minimum flow in this adjusted graph, which plays the same role as finding the maximum nondecreasing sequence for the linear order.

+The difference is that we don't insert all of the points in sequential order by their \terr~ value.
+That would result in an algorithm taking $\Theta(n \mathcal{T}(\vio{n},\vio{m}))$ time.
+We reduce this slightly, replacing $n$ with $k \log(n/k)$, by using the fact that we are searching for $k$ values and these values are monotonic in the values of \terr.
+This is equivalent to searching for a set $S$ of $k$ unknown values in an ordered set of $n$ values, where at each probe one can determine if there are any smaller elements of $S$.
+To find them all there are essentially $k$ binary searches in contiguous regions with unknown boundaries.
+Since the log function is concave this is maximized when the regions are all the same size, so the worst-case number of probes is $\Theta(k \log(n/k))$.